Canon 100D vs Panasonic GH5s

 It is notable that the GH5s offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 100D does not provide wifi capability.

 Studio photographers will appreciate that the Panasonic GH5s (unlike the 100D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GH5s is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 100D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 100D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 100D was succeeded by the Canon 200D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 100D and GH5s can be found, respectively, in the Canon 100D Manual (free pdf) or the online Panasonic GH5s Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 100D and the Panasonic GH5s?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 100D: